Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Method

-To leverage the hyperspectral reference image for training, we align it to the Main RGB view using learned OF.
-Since spectral and RGB images differ in modality, we first compute a color projection $\mathbf{C} \in \mathbb{R}^{n \times 3}$ to transform $\mathbf{I}_\mathrm{HS}$ into an RGB approximation:
+To leverage target hyperspectral image for training, we align it to the reference RGB view using pre-trained optical flow (OF).
+Since spectral and RGB images differ in modality, we first compute a color projection: